ea227/A.-sapidissima-Scripts/Quality Control.md

 --stdout:write to standard out for piping

---adapter_fasta file:a file of known Illumina adapters to trim
+--adapter_fasta file: a file of known Illumina adapters to trim

 --cut_front: enable a 5' sliding window trimmer, like trimmomatic